13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 5. Change Your Approach to Hashtags

-You might already know that using hashtags on social media are an easy way to boost visibility and help people find your account.
+You might already know that using nonprofit hashtags on social media is an easy way to boost visibility and grow your nonprofit social media followers.
 What you might not know is that you can boost engagement by switching up the way you approach hashtags.

 Change your approach in the following ways, and use your engagement metrics to see what works: